 This year we made our own Christmas tree lights.
 They’re really easy to build, and can be reprogrammed to be used all year round.
 Read on to find out how to make your own!

-When finished, you should have something that looks like the video above.
+When finished, you should have your own programmable Christmas tree lights!
 Then you can take it further and make it your own!
 Our Christmas tree lights are different to the ones you get in the shop.
-Here's a few things that make them stand out.
+Here’s a few things that make them stand out.

 - You can reprogram the lights to do anything you want.